KJaebye/MJCtest/README.md

 - Using .yml config file to manage hyperparameters.
 - Using argparse module to manage frequently changed variables.
 - Using tensorboard module for supervision.
-- Providing a well organized `/lib` module for PPO reinforcement learning realised by the newest version of pytorch (until 01.Dec.2022).
+- Providing a well organized `lib` module for PPO reinforcement learning realised by the newest version of pytorch (until 01.Dec.2022).
 - Providing a native `dm_control.viewer` method for visualization.

 ----
 # Folder Structure

-**/assets** directory includes all robots models in .urdf, .xml, .mjb, .txt formats.
+`/assets` directory includes all robots models in .urdf, .xml, .mjb, .txt formats.

-**/config** directory include settings .yml files for training, located at **/config/cfg**.
+`/config` directory include settings .yml files for training, located at **/config/cfg**.
 Besides, **get_args.py** parses commands from terminal, **config.py** loads .yml files.

-**/utils** includes formatted logger, and other useful modules but less related to RL core algorithm.
+`/utils` includes formatted logger, and other useful modules but less related to RL core algorithm.

-**/lib** includes all RL related core modules.
+`/lib` includes all RL related core modules.

-**/tmp** is the logging file directory, including log file, saved models, and `/tb` directory.
+`/tmp` is the logging file directory, including log file, saved models, and `/tb` directory.

-**/structural_control** is the customized agent and env that inherits from lib.
+`/structural_control` includes the customized agent and env that inherits from `lib`.

 > Please note that: results are generated in **/tmp** in default, classified by domain and task.
 ----------------------